-The Library of the School of Law contains approximately 22,000 volumes.
+The Library of the School of Law contains approximately 25,821 volumes.
 The Law Library is administered by a Law Librarian with student assistants, and during the regular session observes the same hours as the College Library.
 The collection contains digests, encyclopedias, periodicals, session laws, statutes, texts, citators, reports of many courts of last resort, and all the United States Supreme Court Reports.
 Also available are the Complete Reporter System, the American Digest System, the Reports of the Commonwealth of Virginia, and those of many other states.

-WILLIAM AND MARY REVIEW OF VIRGINIA LAW
+WILLIAM AND MARY LAW REVIEW

-This is an intramural law review published by the students of the School of Law, with the advice of the faculty.
+The William and Mary Law Review is published annually by the students of the School of Law with the cooperation of the faculty.
 Its primary objective is to provide an opportunity for student legal composition.
-The editor each year is a student, selected by the faculty.
-The editor in 1954-1955 was Florian Joseph Bartosic.
+The editor each year is a student selected by the faculty who is aided by an editorial board.
+The editor in 1958-1959 was PAUL T. WRIGHT.